Local construction of knotted screw dislocations in smectic liquid crystals: Screw dislocations near a transverse link

-We obtain a smectic defined in $N=M\setminus D^2_\delta\times S^1$, and if the original smectic is a rational open book, so is the smectic configuration in $M\setminus D^2_\delta \times S^1$.
-In $U'=\overline{D^2_\delta \times S^1}$, a layer of the smectic in $N$ intersects $\partial U'$ along $\sigma_0$.
-Notice that $\sigma_0$ is not a meridian curve, since $[\sigma_0]$ has a non-vanishing longitudinal component.
+We obtain a smectic configuration defined in $N=M\setminus \left(D^2_\delta\times S^1\right)$, and if the original smectic is a rational open book, so is the smectic configuration in $M\setminus \left(D^2_\delta \times S^1\right)$.
+In $U'$, the closure of $D^2_\delta \times S^1$, a layer of the smectic in $N$ intersects $\partial U'$ along $\sigma_0$.
+The curve $\sigma_0$ is not meridian, since $[\sigma_0]$ has a non-vanishing longitudinal component.
 In particular, one can extend the surface inside $U'$ as a helicoid $H$ having the core of $U'$ as a spanning curve, thus filling the cylindrical (which, after identification, is toroidal) hole in Figure \ref{fig:smooth}.
-This extends every layer in $\partial U'$ inside $U'$.
-We obtain a new smectic configuration, i.e. a singular foliation $\mathcal{F}'$ in $M$, which coincides with $\mathcal{F}$ away from $U$.
-Notice that this new foliation has two new loop singularities, namely, the knot $K$ and the curve $\sigma\in T^2\times \{1/2\}$.
-Near these singularities, the layers wind around in a helicoidal fashion, and in particular, the same holds for $\mathcal{F}'$.
+Using parallel copies of the helicoid, we extend every layer inside $U'$.
+We obtain a new smectic configuration, i.e., a singular foliation $\mathcal{F}'$ in $M$, which coincides with $\mathcal{F}$ away from $U$.
+This new foliation has two new loop singularities, namely, the knot $K$ and the curve $\sigma \subset T^2\times \{1/2\}$.
+Near these singularities, the layers wind around in a helicoidal fashion.
 This finishes the construction of a new smectic having $K$ as a screw loop defect.

-\begin{Remark} Notice that if we orient $K$ and $\gamma$ consistently, (i.e. in a way that one is a translation of the other as oriented curves), the local multiplicity along $\gamma$ will have a different sign than that of $K$.
-In other words, the helicoid near $K$ twists in one direction and near $\gamma$ in the opposite one. \end{Remark}
+\begin{Remark} Notice that if we orient $K$ and $\gamma$ consistently (in a way that one is a translation of the other as oriented curves), the helicoid near $K$ twists in one direction and near $\gamma$ in the opposite one. \end{Remark}

 \begin{Remark} The argument in this section has as a consequence, in terms of knot theory, that if $B$ is a fibered link and $L$ is a link transverse to the fibers of the associated fibration, then $B\cup L \cup L'$ is fibered.
-Here $L'$ is a a translated copy of $L$ with the opposite orientation.
+Here $L'$ is a translated copy of $L$ with the opposite orientation.
 A version of this statement can be found in \cite[Theorem 2]{HMS} with an algebraic rather than geometric proof. \end{Remark}